kjaffel/ZA_FullAnalysis/README.md

 make -j2 install
 cd -

+# The last two commands; < pip install ./bamboo > and < make -j2 install >
-# These last two cmd are needed everytime you upgrade your LCG working version!
+# need to be run again, every time you upgrade your LCG working version!

 # To use scalefactors and weights in the new CMS JSON format, the correctionlib package should be installed with
 # you can ignore torch and sphinx pip errors !
 pip install --no-binary=correctionlib correctionlib